How to Pick Photos for Your Wedding Album (Expert Guide)

 📸 An example story of bride preps from Catherine’s Roe Valley Resort wedding.

-Story 4 – Getting into the dress
+Wedding Story 4 – Getting into the dress

+A full story just for this moment.
+It’s always worth it.
 These are beautiful moments to have in your album.
 (This is usually the point where the groom is scratching his head thinking, how come my photos didn’t make the cut?
 The truth is, no matter how nice the groom photos are, the bride photos will always take up more space in the album.)

-Story 5 – First look & family at home
+Wedding Story 5 – First look & family at home

 First looks, hugs, and a few family photos before heading to the ceremony.